-The analysis uses a simple framework of retrospective voting.
+The present analysis uses a simple framework of retrospective voting.
 Election and re-election of politicians is considered as a repeated game with the possibility of tacit collusion and credible trigger strategies that retrospectively punish politicians who do not behave accountably.
-Moreover, an additional factor to this relationship between the electorate and the politician is added: bad luck.
-Random factors play a major role for the re-election chances of an incumbent politician, even if (s)he has performed well.
-Examples of such random factors are natural or economic events outside the control and responsibility of the incumbent politician, political scandals, the appearance of the opposition candidate, etc. Such random factors generate a possibly small, but positive, probability that accountable politicians will not be re-elected and reduce the maximum accountable politicians that can be sustained, since the exogenous threat of being voted out of office makes misbehaving more attractive.
+Moreover, in line with the empirical evidence, an additional factor to this relationship between the electorate and the politician is added: bad luck.
+Thus, random factors are allowed to play a major role for the re-election chances of an incumbent politician, even if he has performed well.
+These random factors generate a possibly small, but positive, probability that accountable politicians will not be re-elected.
+This reduces the maximum accountable politicians that can be sustained, since the exogenous threat of being voted out of office makes misbehaving more attractive.
 To induce accountable behavior, higher rents need to be left to accountable politicians.